 To help protect you from data loss, you can use Code42 to monitor files moving to and from data sources such as cloud services (for example, Box, Google Drive, and OneDrive), or attachments sent through email services (such as Office 365 Outlook).
+You can also connect other systems or workflows to Code42 via automated integrations, speeding the process for detecting, investigating, and responding to insider risks.

 - Creates a file